ampproject/amphtml/extensions/amp-ad-network-doubleclick-impl/amp-ad-network-doubleclick-impl-internal.md

  data-enable-refresh=refresh_interval>
 ```
 If `refresh_interval` is set to false, then this slot will not be refresh-enabled, even if page-level configurations are set.

+#### SRA Compatibility

+Refresh is currently not supported for SRA enabled slots.
+If a slot is enabled for both, refresh will be disabled, and an error will be logged to the user's console.